keycloak/keycloak-quickstarts/README.md

 and how to extend the server capabilities through a set of Java-based [Service Provider Interfaces(SPI)](https://www.keycloak.org/docs/latest/server_development/).
 They provide small, specific, working examples that can be used as a reference for your own project.

-They are organized in this repository under different categories (or directories) as follows:
+Thhey are organized in this repository under different categories (or directories) as follows:

 | Category  | Description                                                                           |
 |-----------|---------------------------------------------------------------------------------------|